 The Asset Control Section will conduct a physical inventory of movable assets annually.
-They will require the cooperation of departmental personnel in accomplishing the physical inventory task and will attempt to minimise the time demanded of them.
+They will require the cooperation of departmental personnel in accomplishing the physical inventory task.
+The departmental personnel will assist in identifying complex assets and reviewing the condition of the asset.